srikarprabhaskandagatla/6G-Task-Remainder-Bot/README.md

 <p align="center">
   <a href="#why-task-remainder-whatsapp-bot">Why Task Remainder WhatsApp Bot?</a>
   •
+  <a href="#how-does-it-work">How does it work?</a>
+  •
   <a href="#instructions-to-setup">Instructions to Setup</a>
   •
   <a href="#installation">Installation</a>
   •
   <a href="#contribution">Contribution</a>
 </p>

+# Why Task Reminder WhatsApp Bot?
+Cleaning a house is also a big part of daily life.
+If you are living with your friends, cleaning your kitchen and bathroom is also a part of all roommates' responsibility.
+For this reason, I have created a Task Reminder WhatsApp Bot — which sends reminders to all the roommates about when they need to clean the kitchen or bathroom.
+This played an integral role for me while I was pursuing my Master's in Computer Science at UMass Amherst, where we, the roommates in apartment 6G, used this to schedule our kitchen and bathroom cleaning among us.

+# How does it work?
+This bot reminds the specific roommate when they need to clean the kitchen or bathroom.
+Kitchen cleaning is reminded every week to different roommates, and bathroom cleaning is reminded to the roommate who doesn't have a kitchen schedule.
+Bathroom reminders are sent bi-weekly (i.e., every 2 weeks), and kitchen reminders are sent every weekend.

+Kitchen reminders are sent on Friday, Saturday, and Sunday.
+If the reminded roommate replies 'Down' after completing the task on their first reminder date (Friday), they stop getting reminders for that week.
+Otherwise, they continue to receive reminders until Sunday.
+The same goes for bathroom cleaning reminders, but those are sent every 2 weeks instead of weekly.

+Now into technicality, this application uses Node.js at runtime and an Express server is deployed to run the application.
+As obvious, JavaScript is used for this application.